Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 - These two squads surrender a combined 43.2 points per game, 2.7 more than this contest's over/under.

-- The average total in Hawkeyes games this season is 44.7, 4.2 points more than Saturday's over/under of 40.5.
+- Hawkeyes games this season feature an average total of 44.7 points, a number 4.2 points higher than Saturday's over/under.

-- The 47.5 PPG average total in Wildcats games this season is 7.0 points more than this game's over/under.
+- The 40.5-point over/under for this game is seven points below the 47.5 points per game average total in Wildcats games this season.

 Iowa Stats and Trends